elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 >
 > Each of the symbolic links are numbered to dictate start order.
 The order in which the services are started or stopped can be altered by changing this number.
 The lower the number, the earlier it is started.
 Symbolic links with the same number are started alphabetically.
 >
 > After the **init** command has progressed through the appropriate rc directory for the runlevel, **Upstart** forks an **/sbin/mingetty** process for each virtual console (login prompt) allocated to the runlevel by the job definition in the **/etc/event.d** directory.
 Runlevels 2 through 5 have all six virtual consoles, while runlevel 1 (single user mode) has one, and runlevels 0 and 6 have none.
-The **/sbin/mingetty** process opens communication pathways to tty devices, sets their modes, prints the login prompt, accepts the user&#8217;s username and password, and initiates the login process.
+The **/sbin/mingetty** process opens communication pathways to tty devices, sets their modes, prints the login prompt, accepts the user's username and password, and initiates the login process.
 >
 > In runlevel 5, **Upstart** runs a script called **/etc/X11/prefdm**.
 The **prefdm** script executes the preferred X display manager — **gdm**, **kdm**, or **xdm**, depending on the contents of the **/etc/sysconfig/desktop** file.
 Once finished, the system operates on runlevel 5 and displays a login screen.
 >